 Here are some effective ways to re-energize your stagnant relationship and learn how to fix a stale relationship:

 1. Know your needs

-It might sound obvious, but it’s important to know what you want and what you need before you do anything.
-Once you know that, it becomes much easier to talk to your partner and listen for any potential common ground.
+It might sound obvious, but knowing what you want and need before you do anything is essential.
+Once you know that, talking to your partner and listening for any potential common ground becomes much easier.

 2. Understand your communication style

 Re-energizing any stagnant relationship starts with communication to at least establish that there’s an issue.
 For instance, could there be a chance that your partner hasn’t noticed anything yet?

 Then, it’s also important to remember that the only person we have any control over is ourselves.
 Therefore, is there anything you can do differently with your communication style?

 A great technique to use is the I-statement to avoid sounding like you’re blaming your partner.
 The idea is to focus on your feelings and what you need without being aggressive.

 3. Do something radically different for the day